 James is a doctoral candidate and instructor in Northeastern University’s Department of Political Science, specializing in American and Comparative Politics.
 He also has training in quantitative analysis (SPSS and R) and geographic information system software (ArcGIS).
 James has taught courses on Quantitative Techniques (POLS 2400), Urban Policies and Politics (POLS 2345), and American Government (POLS 1150).

 James is primarily interested in urban politics, and in particular, municipal campaigns and elections.
-His dissertation (in progess) is a large-N comparative analysis focusing on the democratic deficits of local electoral systems in large American cities.
+His dissertation is a large-N comparative analysis focusing on the democratic deficits of local electoral systems in large American cities.
 James is also currently involved in research looking at the role that geospatial variables play in causing political polarization.

 James, a California native, moved to Boston in 2009 to finish his Bachelor’s Degree at Emmanuel College where he also played NCAA Division III volleyball.
 In his free time, James enjoys playing and watching volleyball, baseball, and football.

 Dicara, Lawrence S., Sutherland, James D., and Samuel True Adams.
 2015.
 “The incredibly vanishing Boston voter.”
 Commonwealth (October 22).

 Sutherland, James D. 2015.
 “Instant runoff voting could improve Boston elections.”
 Commonwealth (July 7).

 Sutherland, James D., Dicara, Lawrence S., and Samuel True Adams.
 2015.
 “Kid-free Boston.”
 Commonwealth (March 19).

 Sutherland, James D. and Lawrence S. DiCara.
 2013.
 “A tale of two cities.”
 Commonwealth (November 13).

 Sutherland, James D. and Lawrence S. DiCara.
 2013.
 “No surge of ‘new’ voters.”
 Commonwealth (October 10).